jolivain/trusted-firmware-a/docs/getting_started/user-guide.rst

    cluster platforms).
 If this option is enabled, then warm boot path enables D-caches immediately after enabling MMU.
 This option defaults to 0.

+-  ``CTX_INCLUDE_MTE_REGS``: Enables register saving/reloading support for
+   ARMv8.5 Memory Tagging Extension.
+A value of 0 will disable saving/reloading and restrict the use of MTE to the normal world if the CPU has support, while a value of 1 enables the saving/reloading, allowing the use of MTE in both the secure and non-secure worlds.
+Default is 0 (disabled) and this feature is experimental.

 Arm development platform specific build options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^